akhil-gautam/rust-notes/ownership/ownership.md

 ## ownership & functions

-- non-stack data is passed to functions is by **move** and the stack-data is copied
+- non-stack data is passed to functions by **move** while the stack-data is copied

 ```rust
 fn main() {